ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Do International Students Pay More to Go to The University of the Arts?

-Tuition at The University of the Arts is the same for each student.
+The University of the Arts has the same tuition for international students as for those from out of state.

 International students without financial need may be eligible for merit-based institutional scholarships.

-The University of the Arts Room, Board, Fees, and More
+The University of the Arts Living Expenses, Fees, and More

-In addition to tuition, room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
+In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at The University of the Arts.

 House and Food Costs at The University of the Arts

-Housing and campus dining at The University of the Arts is $17,950 a year.
-This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the school dining facilities.
-Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
-The cost of a mean plan, or board-only, is $11,829.
+Room and board at The University of the Arts costs $19,028 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the The University of the Arts's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of a mean plan, or board-only, is $11,826.

 How Much Do Books Cost at The University of the Arts?